Key Considerations

 Stamp Duty

-But you only pay Stamp Duty in proportion to your ownership.
-For example, if you start with 5% ownership, you only pay 5% of the Stamp Duty.
+However, you only pay Stamp Duty in proportion to your ownership.
+For example, if you start with a 5% share of the home, you only pay 5% of the total Stamp Duty cost.

 Home prices are divided into bands with each band being charged at a different rate.

-* There are additional rules where individuals buying residential property own another home.
-Individuals who meet the definition of first-time buyers under the government’s rules do not pay Stamp Duty on residential property up to a value of £425,000.
+** There are additional rules where individuals buying residential property own another home.
+Individuals who meet the definition of first-time buyers under the government’s rules, do not pay Stamp Duty on residential property up to a value of £125,000.

 The Stamp Duty treatment depends on your individual circumstances and may be subject to change by HMRC in future.
-We do not provide tax advice and you should seek this independently from a qualified professional before investing.
+We don’t provide tax advice and you should seek this independently from a qualified professional before investing.

-The other two costs are also shared proportionally according to ownership.
+These other costs are also shared proportionally according to ownership.

 Typically, you’ll need to pay for:

-Wayhome doesn’t charge you anything when you buy your home.
+Wayhome doesn’t charge you any product fees when you buy your home.

 Buying more of your home

-When you buy more, your rent for the next month decreases as you own more.
-In the example above, your monthly rent would decrease by 0.1%.
+When you buy more, your rent for the next month decreases accordingly.

 Maintenance costs in your home